joeappleton18/web-dev-2022-notes/sessions/week_6/README.md

 [Make sure that you have the latest of the ongoing project. **The notes for this week refer extensively to this project**](https://github.com/joeappleton18/web-dev-2020-notes.git).

 :::

+This week concludes our react learning!
+In the following weeks, we are going to be moving on to looking at validation and data persistence using Firebase.

+Our weekly learning focus will involve answering the following question:

+** How can I gather and validate user data, through accessible forms? **

+We can further break this question down int the following concerns:

+- How can I provide dynamic user feedback with regards to the validity of our form data?
+- What programming patterns can I use to integrate form into my React applications?